California county routes in zone S: S2

 Starting at mile marker zero, the highway begins at a junction with State Route 79 near the community of Warner Springs.
 As it descends southeast toward the desert floor it becomes San Felipe Road until it crosses State Route 78 at Scissors Crossing in Shelter Valley (formerly called Earthquake Valley).
-South of SR 78, the name of the highway changes to the Great Southern Overland Stage Route of 1849, then further south, it forks at a remote junction with the historic dirt road to become to Sweeney Pass Road.
+South of SR 78, the name of the highway changes to the Great Southern Overland Stage Route of 1849.
+It passes through Blair Valley, Canebrake Canyon, Vallecito, and Agua Caliente.
+Further south, it forks at a remote junction with the historic dirt road to become to Sweeney Pass Road.
+Sweeney Pass is located between the Volcanic Hills and the Coyote Mountains.
 East of the San Diego/Imperial County Line of this segment is also called Imperial Highway.
 The highway runs south through an interchange with Interstate 8 then ends at a junction with State Route 98 near Ocotillo.